Could you be next to reap the benefits? There are lots of positives for you and the environment.

 Reduced fuel, tax and running costs all help to bring down the overall cost of choosing an electric or hybrid vehicle.

 Electric vehicles have cheaper fuel costs because electricity is cheaper than petrol or diesel and they have lower maintenance costs too.
 It's estimated that the average servicing and maintenance costs for electric vehicles is 23% lower than petrol vehicles over a 3-year period or 60,000 miles.

 Before you buy your vehicle, you'll need to think about where you're going to charge it.

 Some manufacturers provide a home charge unit for free or at a discounted price with their vehicles.

-And you could be eligible for a grant from the government of up to £350 towards the cost of the installation.
+If you are a renter or own a flat, you could be eligible for a grant from the government of up to £350 towards the cost of the installation.

 2. There are not many places to charge an electric vehicle

 We continue to work in partnership with other agencies, including local district and borough councils, to identify additional sites for charging points.
 Since 2019 more than 115 public facing charge points have been installed across the county with more to follow in 2021.
-Find your nearest electric car charging car point.

 3. Electric vehicles are not very reliable